(Spoken during night Satsang on January 22, 1984)

 This process of purification is exactly what sadhana is.
-But we are mostly information gatherers or scientists these days—curiosity mongers, experimenters, observers.
-This unfortunate way of visualising life has landed us in this ostensible state of affairs where we seem to be reduced to the condition of a dried-up leaf, sustained by watering from external sources and maintained by factors entirely outside us.
+But these days we are mostly gatherers of information or scientists—curiosity mongers, experimenters, observers.
+This unfortunate way of visualising life has landed us in this ostensible state of affairs where we seem to have reduced ourselves to the condition of a dried-up leaf, sustained by watering from external sources and maintained by factors entirely outside us.
 The materialist experiment which originated as a philosophy sometime in the eighteenth century has practically become the be-all and end-all of existence in modern times.
-Materialism is no more just a philosophy today; it is we ourselves.
-We have turned into matter, balls of earth and lifeless automatons.
+Today materialism is no more just a philosophy; it is we ourselves.
+We have turned into matter—balls of earth and lifeless automatons.

-We would be startled out of our wits if we hear the various techniques adopted by a Tibetan master called Marpa who disciplined his would-be great disciple Milarepa.
-We cannot understand; we may even stoop down with our assumed importance to judge such great teachers as crude, primitive employers of methods of educational training, unacquainted with either the Montessori system or modern educational psychology of refined forms of teaching.
-But such an assumption of superiority on our part would be totally missing the point because while Christianity is well acquainted with the doctrine of sin—the evil nature into which human beings are automatically born as inheritors of Adam and Eve—there is much to say about the hard-boiled, inveterate irreconcilability of human nature in respect of the calls of spiritual discipline, because the extent to which spirit has entered into involvements in matter in the case of people like us is hard to comprehend.
-The depth of involvement in material vestures is something breath-taking indeed.
+We would be startled out of our wits if we hear the various techniques adopted by a Tibetan master called Marpa, who disciplined his would-be great disciple Milarepa.
+We cannot understand; we may even stoop down in our assumed importance to judge such great teachers as crude, primitive employers of methods of educational training, unacquainted with either the Montessori system or modern educational psychology, which we consider as refined forms of teaching.
+But such an assumption of superiority on our part would be totally missing the point because while Christianity is well acquainted with the doctrine of sin—the evil nature into which human beings are automatically born as descendants of Adam and Eve—there is much to say about the hard-boiled, inveterate irreconcilability of human nature in respect of the calls of spiritual discipline, because the extent to which the spirit has entered into involvements in matter in the case of people like us is hard to comprehend.
+The depth of involvement in material vestures is something breathtaking indeed.
 So much is the involvement that we may practically say, as I mentioned, that we have become just shapes taken by matter.
 We are bodies, rather than minds and souls.
 We seem to be applying our mind as a sort of associate for the calls of the body, and how many can even find time to believe that there is a soul inside, what to speak of the reason and the mental processes?

-But the saints and sages are not professors or teachers in kindergartens.
-They are not the promulgators of empirical arts and sciences—civics, political science, mathematics, and what not.
-A saint or a sage is a perfected soul, and therefore, the discipline he underwent to become what he was, and what he is, is also that which he would be eager to impart to the receptive student.
-Lives of saints are perhaps greater instructors to us than science textbooks and modern volumes on the usual stuff that is served to the brain of the student these days.
+But saints and sages are not professors or teachers in kindergartens.
+They are not the promulgators of empirical arts and sciences—civics, political science, mathematics, and whatnot.
+A saint or a sage is a perfected soul, and therefore the discipline he underwent to become what he was, and what he is, is also that which he would be eager to impart to the receptive student.
+The lives of saints are perhaps greater instructors to us than the textbooks on science and the volumes on the usual modern stuff that are served to the brain of the student these days.

-The world has passed through various phases of history, and it is difficult to know what phase it is passing through at this moment because for all outward appearances, we do not seem to be placed in such blessed conditions and circumstances where we can come in contact with great masters.
-Perhaps the world today cannot contain such great souls and it has freed itself from them practically in a wholesale measure.
-It would not be far from truth if we say that today humanity is a large multitude of those inhabitants of Lilliput which Gulliver in his travels seems to have visited—little ant-like creatures with mountain-like egos wanting to use a ladder to climb the foot of Gulliver.
+The world has passed through various phases of history, and it is difficult to know what phase it is passing through at this moment because for all outward appearances, we do not seem to be placed in such blessed conditions and circumstances where we can come in contact with such great masters.
+Perhaps the world today cannot contain such great souls, and has freed itself from them practically in a wholesale measure.
+It would not be far from the truth if we say that today humanity is a large multitude of those inhabitants of Lilliput which Gulliver seems to have visited in his travels—little ant-like creatures with mountain-like egos wanting to use a ladder to climb the foot of Gulliver.

-The other day I was mentioning how the great master Sivananda demonstrated to the world in his own unostentatious way the life divine which he embodied.
-In his own peculiar ways he was a replica of the ancient Upanishadic teachers such as Marpa or Yajnavalkya, to whom I made reference.
+The great master Sivananda demonstrated to the world in his own unostentatious way the life divine which he embodied in himself.
+In his own peculiar ways he was a replica of the ancient Upanishadic teachers such as Yajnavalkya or Marpa, to whom I made reference.
 The reason is that he was inscrutable in his behaviour.
 It was not a logical development that we could see in his life.
 We cannot deduce something from something.
-For our naked vision, his behaviour was unpredictable, and sometimes non-understandable.
-He was a thorough-going and out-and-out embodiment of the principle that the more we give ourselves, the more also does God enter into us.
-Giving ourselves is again to be understood in a purely spiritual way.
-Humorously people used to call him Givananda, not Sivananda.
+For our naked vision, his behaviour was unpredictable, and sometimes un-understandable.
+He was a thorough-going and out-and-out embodiment of the principle that the more we give of ourselves, the more does God enter into us.
+Giving is, again, to be understood in a purely spiritual way.
+People used to humorously call him Givananda, not Sivananda.
 Give.

 “Go and see,” Gurudev said.
 “There may be some.”